Sarthak-Rakshe/Cron-job/README.md

 What it does

 - Calls your backend URL (GET by default; configurable) on a schedule: `*/13 * * * *`.
-- Aborts the request if it takes longer than 120 seconds.
+- Aborts the request if it takes longer than 5 minutes.
 - Exits non‑zero on failure so you can inspect logs/alerts in Render.

 Files